Winning with the Vienna Gambit in Online Chess

 d4

-From here, White’s goal is to blast open the center with long castling and attacking play.
+From here, White wants to blow open the middle with long castling and aggressive play.
 A popular attacking idea:

 Bxf4 Nc6